albertoboccolini/luma_camera/README.md

 # Luma Camera - Programmed with Dart

-Luma camera, a camera application that makes Http requests to a server that controls 4 cameras without an ip and without an application to visualize them out of your home network.
+Luma Camera is a camera application that makes Http requests to a server that controls 4 cameras without an ip and without an application to visualize them out of your home network.

 ## Getting Started